threefoldtecharchive/tfgrid_dashboard/docs/workflows.md

 ## [Lint](/.github/workflows/lint.yaml)

-On **Pull Request**, and **Push** to development branch: It will check if the code formatted well using Eslint and Prettier
+On **Pull Request**, and **Push** to development branch: It will check if the code formatted well using Eslint and Prettier.

 ## [Cypress](/.github/workflows/Cypress.yaml)

-On **Workflow Dispath** to development branch: It will check if the code passed the test cases using Cypress
+On **Workflow Dispath** to development branch: Runs daily for the last release and it will check if the code in Explorer passed the test cases using Cypress.

 ## [Selenium](/.github/workflows/Selenium.yaml)

-On **Workflow Dispath** to development branch: It will check if the code passed the test cases using Selenium
+On **Workflow Dispath** to development branch: Runs daily for the last release and it will check if the code in Portal passed the test cases using Selenium.